seeker19110/For-Hermes/workshops/2025-05-17/walkthrough.md

 workflow agent that uses webhooks for human approval

-## Chapter XX - HumanLayer Webhook Integration
+## Chapter 12 - HumanLayer Webhook Integration

 the previous sections used the humanlayer SDK in "synchronous mode" - that means every time we wait for human approval, we sit in a loop